IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started-linux.md

 This is a step-by-step guide on how to compile and run the IndiGO example application.

-First you will need to install Android Studio paired with OpenJDK 11, get TomTom Maps API keys and get access to our SDK downloads.
+First you will need to install Android Studio using OpenJDK 11, get TomTom Maps API keys and get access to our SDK downloads.
 Then you will be able to compile and run your first IndiGO application.

 ## Install Android Studio

-Follow the instructions as found on the [official Android guide](https://developer.android.com/studio/install).
+To install the Android Studio IDE, follow the instructions from the [official Android guide](https://developer.android.com/studio/install).

 ## Install OpenJDK 11

 The IndiGO SDK requires OpenJDK 11; other versions may work but are not supported.
-To install it, run the following command on a terminal:
+To install it, run the following command in a terminal:

 ```bash
 $ sudo apt install openjdk-11-jdk
 ```

 You might already have other versions of JDK installed.
-Verify it by running:
+Verify this by running:

 ```bash
 $ sudo update-java-alternatives -l
 java-1.11.0-openjdk-amd64      1111       /usr/lib/jvm/java-1.11.0-openjdk-amd64
 ```

-If you see the output above, then you only have OpenJDK and your are all set.
-If you see multiple java versions as output, you need to make sure you have the correct one set as default:
+If you see the output above, then you only have OpenJDK and you are all set.
+If you see multiple Java versions in the output, you need to make sure you have the correct one set as the default:

 ```bash
 $ sudo update-java-alternatives -s java-1.11.0-openjdk-amd64
 ```

-Then you can verify that the correct java version is in use by running:
+Then you can verify that the correct Java version is in use by running:

 ```bash
 $ java --version